 “No!”
 Georgiana cried out.

 “No!”
 Darcy echoed.
 “Miss Bennam seems to be a gentleman’s daughter, judging by her clothes.
-I hate to commit her to a bedlam, without trying to find her family, if she is telling the true.
+I hate to commit her to a bedlam, without trying to find her family, if she is telling the truth.
 And my action contributed further to her injury.
 I feel…responsible for her welfare.”

 “I believe her,” Georgiana said.
 “She does not look like someone who can make up of such fanciful story.”